Building a Stage for Build a Boat Information

 • When a stage is remastered or recreated, the original creators still get credit

-The contributor rank can and will be taken away if you are caught abusing it.
-Do not delete messages in the group wall unless they are scams, links to other experiences / groups, or spam.
-Do not ask people for robux or promise them perks.
+The contributor rank can and will be removed if you abuse it.
+Please do not ask people for Robux or promise them perks.
 As long as you use common sense, you should be able to keep the contributor rank.
+It is your responsibility to stay in the group after you receive the rank, as leaving may result in you not getting the rank back.

-Sometimes went a stage gets added, you may notice that a few other people were credited for it.
+Sometimes when a stage gets added, you may notice that a few others were credited for it.
 Don’t worry, they are usually given credit for remastering the stage for chillthrill709 so it better suits the game and can be added to the game faster.

 Advanced Stage Building Guide: